Unit 1: Introduction to Environmental Justice

 Because many students perceive "the environment" as existing only in wild nature and that what people "do" in "the environment" is nothing more than recreation, this exploration activity encourages students to think about what we mean when we say "the environment."
 This quick teaching tool challenges this stereotypical notion of environment as relatively untouched nature and shares the definition of the environment used in the environmental justice movement.
 Its intention is to help students see "the environment" all around them and as a result develop a strong foundation for understanding that human health and well-being depend on the environment.

 For this activity, you will need images of different types of environments.
 You may choose to use photos from your own community or use other images from environmental organizations or government websites.
 Images such as the following should provoke a range of reactions.
-Project these images (or your alternative customized images) onto a classroom screen or hold up for viewing printed versions in a small, seminar style class.
+Project the images provided when you click the blue text below (or your alternative customized images) onto a classroom screen or hold up for viewing printed versions in a small, seminar style class.
 Instructions are as follows:

 Activity 1.2: Exploring the Concept of Environmental Justice Think-Pair-Share Activity (10 min)